Notplayingallday383/Notplayingallday383/README.md

 Hey I'm Playingallday383!
 Also known as XSTARS or John

 I am a youtuber but I also have a pasion for coding and scripting.
-I have made a ton of softwares and websites and I mostly make stuff in [z1g Project](https://github.com/z1g-project/)
+I have made a ton of softwares and websites and I mostly make stuff in [z1g Project](https://github.com/z1g-project/) but I also work on [Terbium](https://github.com/TerbiumOS)!

 Right now im up to: